Triadic Art Therapy with Indigenous foster families

 This information is based on oral teachings from various elders and The Four Sacred Medicines by Anishnawbe Health Toronto and Anishinabe 101 by The Circle of Turtle Lodge

-Doctoral Candidate, Registered Art Psychotherapist, Registered with the Manitoba college of Social workers, leading expert in dyadic (parent-child) art therapy and Artist.
+Doctor of Art Therapy, Registered Art Psychotherapist, Registered with the Manitoba college of Social workers, leading expert in dyadic (parent-child) art therapy and Artist.

 My specialties include working with Indigenous children and youth who have experienced major life transitions, trauma, depression, separation anxiety, and attention deficit/hyperactivity.